A Unified Approach to Evaluation and Routing in Public Transport Systems: Introduction

+In summary, the contribution of this paper is twofold.
+Firstly, it develops a framework for traveler route choice and service quality evaluation for route sets, timetables and line plans.
+Compared to existing work, the framework introduces a new evaluation function that is consistent with the logit model, and routing models and measures tailored to the specific nature of line plans.
+Secondly, it demonstrates the practical relevance of the new framework with several applications that are validated with real data.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:lit} describes related literature.
-Sections~\ref{sec:rs}, \ref{sec:tt} and \ref{sec:lp} consider the measures for route sets, timetables and line plans, respectively.
+Sections~\ref{sec:rs}, \ref{sec:tt} and \ref{sec:lp} develop the framework for route sets, timetables and line plans, respectively.
+Section~\ref{sec:ill} presents applications and managerial insights.
 Section~\ref{sec:con} concludes the paper and describes directions for future research.